Gaussian Beam Waist Calculator

 Overview: What This Gaussian Beam Waist Calculator Does

 This calculator estimates how a laser beam with a Gaussian intensity profile expands as it propagates.
-From the wavelength, initial beam waist radius, and propagation distance, it returns the beam radius (spot size) at that distance.
-The same formulas also describe the far-field divergence angle and the Rayleigh range, which are key quantities in laser optics and beam delivery systems.
+From the wavelength, initial beam waist radius, and propagation distance, it returns the beam radius, or spot size, at that distance.
+The same formulas also describe the far-field divergence angle and the Rayleigh range, which are key quantities in laser optics, beam delivery systems, laboratory alignment, and industrial processing.

-The tool assumes a fundamental Gaussian mode (TEM00) and reports the 1/e2 intensity radius, which is the standard definition of beam waist and beam radius in Gaussian beam theory.
-If you need a beam diameter, you can simply double the computed radius.
+The tool assumes a fundamental Gaussian mode or TEM00 beam and reports the 1/e2 intensity radius, which is the standard definition of beam waist and beam radius in Gaussian beam theory.
+If you need a beam diameter, double the computed radius.
+If you need clipping estimates or power transmission through a circular stop, compare the radius to the aperture size rather than relying on a diameter alone.

 A paraxial Gaussian beam is fully described by its wavelength λ and its minimum spot size, or waist radius, w0.
 As the beam propagates along the axial coordinate z, the beam radius w(z) evolves according to the standard Gaussian beam propagation law: